 Candida overgrowth linked to depression.

 Candida is a normal inhabitant of the intestinal tract.
 Its presence and expression is normally controlled by a clean diet, and naturally occurring probiotics as found in fermented foods.
-The use of antibiotics, stress, and soda result in the over expression or growth of candida in the intestinal tract.
+The use of antibiotics, stress, Sugar, ETOH, soda, and bread consumption, result in the overexpression or growth of candida in the intestinal tract.
 Candida has also been linked to fibromyalgia, chronic fatigue, and even some autoimmune conditions.

 Candida is not easy to reduce in the intestinal tract and often requires strong prescriptions or aggressive natural medicines in order to eradicate.
 Most general practitioners do not recognize this relationship and will fail to support the use of antifungal therapy as a means to improve depression.
 Seek an alternative physician for professional guidance on how to treat candida and possibly improve depression, fatigue, and sleep disorders quickly.

 Many alternative physicians test and treat hormone deficiencies and imbalance as the sole cause of mood disorders.
-This approach to often leads to dissapointment when other factors such as neurotransmitters, MTHFR, and candida are ignored.
-When all factor are treated as previosuly described, hormone replacement, appropriatey done, can be the icing on the cake.
+This approach often leads to disappointment when other factors such as neurotransmitters, MTHFR, and candida are ignored.
+When all factors are treated as previously described, hormone replacement, appropriately done, can be the icing on the cake.
 In men and women, low testosterone levels can be linked to low libido, depression, and lack of energy.
-In women, low estrogen and progestorone may disrupt sleep, mood, memory, and energy.
+In women, low estrogen and progesterone may disrupt sleep, mood, memory, and energy.
 The accurate assessment and treatment with natural or bio-identical hormone therapy allows for maximal benefits with reduced risks.

 Environmental toxicities and sensitivities

-We have also observed the same result in patients, who have been non-responsive to medication, when put on an aggressive liver and colon detoxification protocol, have both anxiety, depression, and even stress disorders improve 80 percent or more after 4-8 weeks.
+We have also observed the same result in patients, who have been unresponsive to medication, when put on an aggressive liver and colon detoxification protocols, have both anxiety, depression, and even stress disorders improve 80 percent or more after 4-8 weeks.
 That is amazing, when considering that these patients do not need any medication at all, they are just toxic.